Simultaneous shape and topology optimization of wings: Results

 The initial part of the optimization process mostly focuses on achieving feasibility on the design.
 Here it is especially noted that the objective and constraint functions are conflicting: For the compliance constraints extensive internal structure and low aerodynamic forces are desired.
 For the weight-lift constraint, a low mass of internal structure and high lift (i.e. high aerodynamic forces) are desired.
 Finally, the objective deals with minimizing the drag - which also means reducing the lift.

-The bumps in objective and constraint functions in the optimization history coincide with the design iterations where the $\beta$ parameter for the internal design is continuated using the scheme shown in \cref{tab:cont}.
+The bumps in objective and constraint functions in the optimization history coincide with the design iterations where the $\beta$ parameter for the internal design is continued using the scheme shown in \cref{tab:cont}.

 The local angle of attack distribution at cruise conditions is shown in \cref{fig:strut_twist_distrib}.
 Here it is observed that the highest twist is present at the root of the wing and decreases to the minimum around the half span.
 Keeping in mind that the strut spring locations are placed at a spanwise position of $\eta=0.4$, it is noted that the twist is reduced to the minimum beyond that position.
-As the airfoil in the wing is non symmetric, the negative angle of attack does not necessarily contribute negatively to the lift, as shown later.
+As the airfoil in the wing is non-symmetric, the negative angle of attack does not necessarily contribute negatively to the lift, as shown later.
 It is noted that the Reynolds number at the investigated flow regime is approximately $\mathit{Re}\approx8\cdot10^6$.
-For such Reynolds numbers ($\mathit{Re}=9\cdot10^6$), \cite{Abbott1945} observed that flow separations on NACA 2412 airfoil sections occurs at angles of attack $\alpha\geq16\degree$.
+For such Reynolds numbers ($\mathit{Re}=9\cdot10^6$), \cite{Abbott1945} observed that flow separations on NACA 2412 airfoil sections occur at angles of attack $\alpha\geq16\degree$.
 It is hence seen that flow separation should not be an issue for the angles of attack shown in \cref{fig:strut_twist_distrib}, the panel method should therefore be able to provide accurate solutions in the investigated configuration.

 The lift and drag distributions along the spanwise position are shown in \cref{fig:strut_twist_lift}.
-Here it is seen that the lift distribution is close to the one observed by \cite{Drela2014} for wings with a large span, when a constraint is placed on the root bending moment of the wing.
+Here it is seen that the lift distribution is close to the one observed by \cite{Drela2014} for wings with a large span when a constraint is placed on the root bending moment of the wing.
 A difference is that the distribution obtained here has a kink around the normalized span position $\eta=0.45$, which is close to the strut.
-Similarly, it is observed that the majority of the drag is produced between the root of the wing and the strut mount.
-This is likely linked to the increased load bearing capacity between the root of the wing and the strut.
-Hence, the main part of the loads are placed on the wing between the root and the strut, as this area is subjected to some double supported conditions: the two clamped conditions at the root and the strut.
+Similarly, it is observed that most of the drag is produced between the root of the wing and the strut mount.
+This is likely linked to the increased load-bearing capacity between the root of the wing and the strut.
+Hence, the main part of the load is placed on the wing between the root and the strut, as this area is subjected to some double-supported conditions: the two clamped conditions at the root and the strut.